Life World

 Four Years as Gay Digital Nomads: What We've Actually Learned

 Four years later, we haven’t been back to the United States.
-We’ve lived in Albania, Georgia, Portugal, Croatia, Slovenia, Italy, Montenegro, Kosovo, North Macedonia, Serbia, Hungary, Austria, and several other countries.
-We’ve learned Albanian geography.
-We’ve developed opinions about the relative quality of guesthouses along the Albanian Riviera.
+We’ve lived in Albania, Portugal, Greece, Bulgaria, Austria, Italy, Romania, Latvia, the Netherlands, Spain, Denmark, and more.
+We spend four to six months of every year in Albania — Tirana, Sarande, Durres, rotating between neighborhoods and cities.
 We have a lek-to-euro conversion permanently running in the back of our heads.

 The Financial Reality

-Let’s start with the question everyone actually wants to ask.
+Let’s start with the question everyone wants to ask.

-The rest of the year we’re moving more, which costs more.
+The rest of the year costs more.
 But we’ve found a rhythm: anchor in a low-cost base for the productive months, travel more freely when work allows.

 The tools that make this work financially: we use Chase Sapphire Reserve and Chase Ink Business Preferred for almost every purchase — the points accumulate into free flights, which meaningfully reduce what looks like high travel spending.
 Monarch Money lets us see exactly what we’re spending across all accounts and multiple currencies.
 Both are indispensable.